3DGR-CT: Sparse-View CT Reconstruction with a 3D Gaussian Representation: Conclusion

 \section{Conclusion}

-In this paper, we investigate employing 3D Gaussian representation for sparse-view CT reconstruction.
-We propose to initialize Gaussians based on the FBP-reconstructed image, and perform adaptive density control to enhance the reconstruction quality.
-These strategies enable 3D Gaussians to effectively reconstruct high-quality 3D images from sparse and noisy data, surpassing the performance of implicit neural representations (INRs)-based methods on the AAPM-Mayo dataset.
-This innovative methodology incorporates advantages of implicit neural representations, while addressing some of their fundamental limitations, particularly in the context of convergence speed and the handling of high-frequency details.
-The results highlight the potential of 3D Gaussians in enhancing medical imaging, offering a promising direction to reduce radiation exposure while preserving diagnostic integrity.
+This paper presents 3DGR-CT, a novel method for sparse-view CT reconstruction based on 3D Gaussian Representation (3DGR).
+By incorporating an FBP-image guided initialization strategy and seamlessly integrating Gaussians with a differentiable CT projector, 3DGR-CT effectively unleashes the advantages of 3D Gaussian representation, overcoming limitations observed in existing INR-based methods.
+Our comprehensive evaluation across seven diverse datasets consistently demonstrates the superior speed and performance of 3DGR-CT compared to state-of-the-art INR-based techniques, both visually and quantitatively.
+The results highlight the potential of 3D Gaussian representation in enhancing medical imaging, offering a promising direction to reduce radiation exposure while preserving diagnostic integrity.